BattletechModders/RogueTech/CustomActivatableEquipment/Readme.txt

 			"FailChancePerActivation": 0 - fail chance change per activation "AlwaysFail": false - each activation counts as fail no matter fail roll or fail chance "CanNotBeActivatedManualy": false - flag component can't be activated manually.
 WARNING!
-No backward compatibility - components with AutoActivateOnHeat > 0 can now be activated manually if CanNotBectivatedManualy is set to false.
-This works so cause i want to provide possibility of both activation vectors auto-by-heat and manual if manual activation is unwanted CanNotBectivatedManualy have to be true "activateVFX":{  - VFX applied on activation (removed on component destruction) "VFXPrefab":"vfxPrfPrtl_miningSmokePlume_lrg_loop" - VFX prefab name, same rules as for VFX names in CustomAmmoCategories.
+No backward compatibility - components with AutoActivateOnHeat > 0 can now be activated manually if CanNotBeActivatedManualy is set to false.
+This works so cause i want to provide possibility of both activation vectors auto-by-heat and manual if manual activation is unwanted CanNotBeActivatedManualy have to be true NOTE! if omitted consider as true.
+You have to set it as false if you want component to have ability to able to activate manualy.
+			"activateVFX":{  - VFX applied on activation (removed on component destruction) "VFXPrefab":"vfxPrfPrtl_miningSmokePlume_lrg_loop" - VFX prefab name, same rules as for VFX names in CustomAmmoCategories.
 For external VFXes CAE relay on CAC
 			    "VFXScaleX":1, - scale for VFX if supported